Joe Costello TD Dublin : Dublin Central01 6183896

 Joe Costello is a hard-working and committed public representative.

 Joe has made a significant contribution to national politics.
-He works closely with Eamon Gilmore and other Labour colleagues seeking a better future for Ireland.
+He works closely with Joan Burton and other Labour colleagues seeking a better future for Ireland.
 Before becoming a Minister, he was Chairperson of the European Union Affairs Committee.
 He has also served as spokesperson on Justice, Education, Defence, European Affairs, Human Rights, and Transport.
 He has developed a range of policy documents in all of these areas on behalf of the Party.

 Over the years, Joe has worked with residents and community groups on a range of issues including community development, planning, housing, transport, sporting and cultural matters.